openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 The cryptography library, which will be used for hash creation and signature verification and creation, is already a part of the global-requirements of OpenStack.
-However, it is not a part of glance, and will need to be added there.
+However, it is not a part of Glance, and will need to be added there.

 Glance currently does not interact with any key managers.
 Since a key manager